 - Completion of a college-level statistics course.
 If this information is not clearly listed on a college transcript, you will need to provide additional documentation as evidence that you have fulfilled this requirement.

 - A letter of support from a Food Systems Faculty member who agrees to serve as primary advisor during enrollment in the PhD Program.

 MINIMUM DEGREE REQUIREMENTS

-75 credits, including a minimum of 20 credits of supervised dissertation research.
+75 credits, including a minimum of 30 hours of graded coursework and 20 credits of supervised dissertation research.

 The comprehensive examination is a tool to evaluate the progress of each student and ensure that they are prepared to proceed toward the doctorate degree.

 Phase 1 is an oral exam that tests the student’s ability to read, analyze and synthesize scholarly knowledge across disciplines as well as to design a research-based response to a specific food systems issue or problem.